MicrosoftDocs/powerapps-docs/powerapps-docs/teams/known-issues-limitations.md

 ## Localization

 Localization of [Power Apps Studio](understand-power-apps-studio.md) isn't supported.
-Support for additional languages is coming soon.

-## Responsive containers

-The new responsive containers that make it easier to create responsive canvas apps for teams is coming soon.

 ## Sharing

 You can't share apps or data outside of a team currently.
-This capability is coming soon as a new **Share with your colleagues** experience.

 ![Share with your colleagus](media/share-with-colleagues.png "Share with your colleagues")